tyilo/yt_dlp_firefox/README.md

 Install the extension from [here](https://addons.mozilla.org/en-US/firefox/addon/yt-dlp-downloader/).

-Then clone this repository and run `make install` to install the required helper.
+Then clone this repository and run `make install` to install the required helper in user home directory.

+If you want to install it as system wide application, then you need to execute installation with superuser rights, for example:

+`sudo make install`

+## Uninstallation
+To remove from user home directory execute `make uninstall`

+If you installed it as system wide, you need to run `sudo make uninstall`

 ## Snap/flatpak permissions